WitsHPC/HPC-InterestGroup/tutorials/2026_compilingandscripting/Tutorial.md

 installs `rank-amateur-cowsay`.
 After the script finishes, you will restart your terminal and run `cowsay` with your student number.

-At the end, submit a screenshot of your final `cowsay` output.
+At the end, submit your `install_cowsay.sh` script and a screenshot of your final `cowsay` output.

 ## Create the Script